 The resident laundry room is located on the 2nd floor of the Olive Building (O243).
-The washing machines and dryers use the WaveRider© system.
-The WaveRider© system is card-operated and accepts credit cards, debit cards, and quarters.
-With the WaveRider© system, you may use your smartphone to see which machines are being used and to check the status of a machine you are using via e-mail or text.
-WaveRider© automatically tracks error codes and usage.
-To report a broken machine, e-mail the machine 6-digit ID number and a brief description of the problem to reshallservice@colburnschool.edu.
+The washing machines and dryers use the Kiosoft System© system.
+The Kiosoft© system is card-operated and accepts credit cards and debit cards.
+With the Kiosoft© system, you may use your smartphone to see which machines are being used and to check the status of a machine you are using via the CleanPay Mobile app.
+To report a broken machine, please email the Office of Housing and Residence Life at housing@colburnschool.edu.
 Laundry left in the machines may be removed and placed on the folding tables if needed and will be discarded after 7 days.